-- You need to know how to properly optimise your website so that it doesn’t stagnate and get lost in the sea of competitors
+- How do you properly optimise your website so that it doesn’t stagnate and get lost in the sea of competitors?

-Let’s look at these components in more detail:
+Let’s look at these topics in more detail:

 Why do we search?
 That is a very good question.
-These days, we look to search engines to provide us with solutions, answers and direction.
-People are looking up their health symptoms for reassurance or a diagnosis, searching for travel guides to plan a holiday, or even asking the internet some complex questions on love, relationships, sex, kids and parenting.
+These days, we look to search engines to provide us with solutions, answers and directions.
+People are looking up their health symptoms for reassurance or a diagnosis, searching for travel guides to plan a holiday, or even asking the Internet some complex questions on love, relationships, kids and parenting.
 There is no topic untouched online.
 Whatever you want to know, a search engine can tell you.

 We all use search engines.
 And while it may seem simple to type in a phrase and click on your preferred result, the mechanics of this straight-forward process are deeply complex.
-As this is a beginners guide to SEO marketing, we will highlight the three main functions that search engines serve.
+For the sake of sticking to the basics, we will highlight the three main functions of search engines.
 These are:

-- Crawl: Search engines systematically and thoroughly search through the enormous quantity of content throughout the internet, investigating code and content for each URL it comes across.
+- Crawl: Search engines systematically and thoroughly search through the enormous quantity of content throughout the internet, investigating code and content for each URL they encounter.

 - Index: Search engines then organise the digital content discovered during the crawling process.
-It does this via a process called Indexing.
+They do this via a process called Indexing.
 When a page that’s deemed relevant is in the index, it’s a contender to be presented as a search result to related search terms.

 - Rank: Search engines aim to select content that best matches the query inputted into the search engine.
-It does this through a process called Ranking.
-Simply, it chooses the most relevant content based on its algorithm and presents it in order of priority.
+They do this through a process called Ranking.
+Simply, they choose the most relevant content based on its algorithm and present it in order of priority.

 To summarise, you want to make sure that your digital content is seen as relevant and safe enough to rank.
 This way, you maximise your chances of showing up on the first page of a Google or Bing page, driving more traffic to your website than ever before.

-- Make sure your domain name and URL contain relevant search terms that highlight what you do / what problems you might solve.
+- Your domain name and URL should contain relevant search terms that highlight what you do / what problems you might solve.
 For example, if you sell motorbikes in London, your URL might be www.motorbikes-for-sale-London.com

-- Each page of your site should have a meta title and a meta description, briefly describing what that page is for.
+- Each page of your site should have a meta title and a meta description, briefly describing what each page is for.